MythTV/packaging/android/Readme.md

 	setenv.sh
 ```

 2. Get a sufficiently suitable version of java.
-I used oracle-java7-jdk_7u76_amd64.deb
+I used oracle-java8-jdk_7u76_amd64.deb
   * Install it and make it the active one.
-Note that you cant use java8.
+Modify setenv.sh to change the targeted java version.
-  * I'm not sure but 8 might not work so YMMV
+  * I'm not sure but 9 might not work so YMMV.

+3. Other dependencies
+  * bison
+  * flex
+  * ant
+  * gradle
+    * this is downloaded on demand so is self fulfilling.

-3. fetch and build all the libraries
+4. fetch and build all the libraries
 ```
    ./makelibs.sh
 ```

-4. build it (debug by default)
+5. build it (debug by default)
 ```
    ./mythbuild.sh
 ```